 Apicella + Bunton’s design for the Yale School of Medicine includes adaptable, high-tech classrooms, flexible meeting rooms and diverse support spaces that address the growing needs and advances in medical education.

 The centerpiece of the renovation is a new 126-seat team-based learning classroom.
-This state-of-the-art teaching space replaced a library reading room and study space from the late 1980’s.
-Extensive audio-visual systems were developed and integrated with the architecture to serve new teaching methods at the medical school.
-Additionally, six breakout classrooms were added, converting underutilized stack space.
+This state-of-the-art teaching space replaced a library reading room and study space from the late 1980s.
+Extensive audiovisual systems were developed and integrated with the architecture to serve new teaching methods at the medical school.
+Additionally, eight breakout classrooms were added, converting underutilized stack space.

 Yale School of Medicine News “Medical Library Unveils Newly Renovated Facilities”

 Harvey Cushing / John Hay Whitney Medical Library Blog “Ribbon Cutting Ceremony Officially Opens Newly Renovated Spaces”